 Declaration of conflict of interest

-The authors declared no potential conflicts of interests with respect to the authorship and/or publication of this article.
+The authors declared no potential conflicts of interest with respect to the authorship and/or publication of this article.

 Financial disclosure

-The authors received no financial support for the research and/or authorship of this article. [open to revision following in-principle acceptance.]
+The project was supported by the University of Hong Kong Teaching Development Grant awarded to Gilad Feldman.

 Authorship declaration

 Fung Chit Cheung, Hei Tung Wong, Lok Yee Yuen, and Hui Ching Sin designed the study, developed the experimental materials for each study respectively, and wrote an initial draft of the Registered Report Stage 1.
 Yikang Zhang revised the designs and experimental materials, wrote the analysis scripts, conducted the data analyses, and drafted the manuscript for submission.
-Hiu Tang Chow provided feedback and guidance in initial stages.
+Hiu Tung Kristy Chow provided feedback and guidance in the initial stages.
 Gilad Feldman guided the replication efforts, supervised each step in the project, ran data collection and conducted the pre-registration, and edited the manuscript for submission.

 Corresponding author